 Parabens in cosmetics

 The safety of all cosmetic products and their ingredients is governed by strict European laws.
 As well as this, cosmetic ingredients and their safety are kept under constant review by the European Commission and Member States, assisted by the SCCS.
 The committee has, in 2010 and 2011, confirmed the safety of four parabens used in cosmetics.
-For other, less used parabens, the SCCS found insufficient data to set a safe limit and additional data were not generated in their support.
+The European Union has banned other, less-used, parabens, not because of evidence that they are unsafe, but rather because no information was submitted by industry for the safety evaluation of these parabens.

 To read the SCCS opinions visit hte SCCS website.